"What tools do I need?" When I was learning how to finish a basement this was my first question.

 - Rubber Mallet - Save your ears and lower the noise level in your house.
 A rubber mallet has a bigger striking head and a much lower noise volume, well worth the eight bucks.

-- Clamps - If you’ve read my post on finishing your basement by yourself you know that clamps are essential, you can’t do it without them.
-I really like these Irwin fast clamps.
-They’ve held-up great, are inexpensive and are easy to use with one hand.
+- Clamps - If you've read my post on finishing your basement by yourself you know that clamps are essential, you can't do it without them.
+I really like these: IRWIN QUICK-GRIP 1964758 One-Handed Mini Bar Clamp 4 Pack, 6" They've held-up great, are inexpensive and are easy to use with one hand.

 - Sledgehammer - For when you are close, but not close enough and it's already nailed into the floor with concrete nails.
 No worries, you've got your sledgehammer.
 Ironically this blunt instrument is perfectly for making minute adjustments to things that are very heavy to move or complicated to undo. (also - awesome Peter Gabariel song/video)